Surrogacy – As Per New Rules Framed By Government of India

 4. Age limit

-5. Pay only medical bills of surrogate mother
+5. Pay only medical bills of a surrogate mother

 If you meet the conditions mentioned above, you can search for the surrogate mother.
 The legislation prohibits payment of money but has to bear the medical and other expenses.